danielegiulianini/qu-bft/README.md

 #### Client shutdown

-After finishing submitting operations, QuClient, as well as AuthenticatingClient, must be shutdown to cleanup resources.
+After finishing submitting operations, QuClient, as well as AuthenticatingClient, must be shutdown to clean up resources.
 Be sure to wait until future completes before exiting application.

 ```scala